Dark Energy Equation of State from STF

 This result holds regardless of T_compact.
 The factor ξ = 1/(H₀T_compact) multiplies g(0) = 0, so w(0) = −1 + ξ·0 = −1 exactly for any T_compact.

+Proof.
 For all z > 0: - θ(z) < π/2 - cos²(θ(z)) > 0 - α(θ(z)) > 0 - E(z) > 0 - ξ > 0

-Therefore g(z) > 0 and 1+w(z) = −ξ·g(z) < 0 for all z > 0.
+Therefore g(z) > 0 and 1+w(z) = −ξ·g(z) < 0 strictly for all z > 0.
+The sign of the past-phantom is rigorous within the framework.

-Physical origin: The T² coupling was smaller in the past — less of the causal diamond had been traversed, α(θ) < π/4.
+Physical origin.
+The T² coupling was smaller in the past — less of the causal diamond had been traversed, α(θ) < π/4.
 Dark energy density was growing toward its current value as the causal diamond accumulated.
 A growing dark energy density implies phantom energy budget (ρ_DE is not redshifting away — it was building up).
 This is a purely geometric consequence of the T² coupling structure, not a field kinetic sign flip.

 The DESI CPL best-fit (w₀ = −0.752, wₐ = −0.861) implies: - w = −0.752 today (above −1, quintessence regime) - w = −1.0 at z ≈ 0.4 (phantom crossing) - w < −1 for all z > 0.4 (phantom regime)